LogoLogo

 Understanding and properly configuring your self-hosted slaOS indexer is key to effectively processing your data.
 Always refer to the most up-to-date documentation on our GitHub repository for detailed setup instructions and best practices.

-If you encounter any issues or have questions about your configuration, don't hesitate to reach out to our support team at hello@rated.network or consult the community forums.
+If you encounter any issues or have questions about your configuration, don't hesitate to reach out to our support team at or consult the community forums.